LaurenAdkinsKnose/DOM-WBD/README.md

 # Investigating relationships between Browning Waters and Public Health
-#This workspace is dedicated to analyzing potential public health consequences of browning inland waters, particularly related to infectious waterborne diseases, harmful algal blooms, and changes in the services provided.
+#This workspace is dedicated to analyzing potential public health consequences of rising dissolved organic carbon concentrations within lakes and reservoirs across the northern hemisphere, particularly related to infectious waterborne diseases, harmful algal blooms, and changes in the services provided.
 #
 # Project 1: Browning and Infectious Waterborne Diseases
 #Pathogens and Pathogen-indicator Species: